NOR MODULE 1: INTEGRATIVE REHABILITATION OF LOWER BACK PAIN

 - Applying the FNOR matrix as an evidence-based framework for managing LBP rehabilitation.

 - Diagnosing, Managing & Rehabilitating Provocative Movement in LBP.

 - The CNS and disorders of the LPHC (incl.
 Lower Back Pain)

 - Diagnosing and Rehabilitating Abnormal Gait Patterns (The "Silent Killer") in LBP.

-- FNOR is a pioneer program in the highly-valuable application of Gait Analysis in the management of lower back pain.
+- FNOR is a pioneering program in the highly-valuable application of Gait Analysis in the management of lower back pain.

 - The application of video kinematics in assessment of Gait and abnormal biomechanics of the LPHC in LBP.